Ah the joys of video calls. One after the other. Back to back.

 Simple but effective tech for video calls

-I worked with someone who wanted THE best audio and video for his work calls.
-He bought a podcaster mic, a DSLR camera to use as a webcam, bluetooth Bose headphones and ultra wide monitors.
-It took him about 3 months until he eventually got it all working consistently.
+It took him 3 months to get it all working consistently.
 And even then, he’d often have tech issues and resort to “lower” quality gear.

 Every time he presented we saw his entire wide screen display and couldn’t read anything on the screen.
 His mic rarely worked, his headphones often ran out of power or his DSLR connector would stop working mid-call.
 It was a shambles.

 He didn’t need this level of tech for what are basic meetings at work.
 We weren’t streaming to social media or hosting a professional webinar, we were having a meeting about how to ship value more often.
-We didn’t need to see him in 4k or hear him in surround sound.
-We just needed to get something done.

-Not a single day goes by when there isn’t a tech issue on a call.
 It’s not easy but we can help to ensure we’re not the ones with tech issues by keeping it classy.
-Classy as in simple but effective.

-Most laptops have a decent built in webcam – I’d recommend HD as a minimum, 720 at a push.
-I use the built-in camera on my Mac and I have a HP monitor with one built in which is OK too.
+I use the built-in camera on my Mac and I have an Angetube webcam for the Mac Studio.
+I also have a HP monitor with one built in which is OK too.
 Fine for video calls.

 As for audio, again simple often wins for most video calls.